Laser-assisted spin-polarized transport in graphene tunnel junctions: Numerical analysis

 The bias dependence of the TMR for the different radiation strengths and frequencies is shown in Fig. \ref{fig4}.
-The TMR as a function of the bias voltage exhibits an oscillatory behavior.
-We assign this behavior to the combined effects of the radiation field, the graphene and spin valve properties.
-In order to clarify this point more clearly, We plot the bias dependence of TMR for the different polarization in Fig.\ref{fig5}.
-One can observe that the TMR changes in a non-linear manner: the TMR values in the off-resonant regions become larger than those at resonant points.
-This is because graphene remains the insulator-like in the off-resonant tunneling, the ballistic spin tunneling enhances the TMR.
-In addition, at the high bias voltage, the oscillation peaks decay sharply due to the suppression of the multi photon processes in graphene.
-With increasing the radiation strength (or frequency), the oscillation is enhanced (or weakened) due to the interplay between the spin valve effect and the dynamical gap (see Fig. \ref{fig4}).
+The TMR as a function of the bias voltage exhibits a sharp peak which is caused by photon-assisted effects, and a plateau around the zero bias voltage.
+We assign this behavior to the combined effects of the radiation field, the graphene, and the spin valve properties.
+In order to further clarify this point, we plot the bias dependence of the TMR for different polarizations in Fig. \ref{fig5}.
+One can observe that the TMR changes in a nonlinear manner, i.e. the TMR values near zero bias voltage become larger than those in the high bias regions.
+This is because graphene remains insulator-like in the gap regions, the ballistic spin tunneling enhances the TMR.
+Remarkablely, the width of the plateau near the zero bias voltage can be tuned by the radiation intensity and frequency(see Fig. \ref{fig4}).
+With increasing the radiation intensity (or frequency), the width of the plateau increases (or decreases), which is also related to the dynamical gap induced by the radiation field.